GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

   </a>
 </figure>

-Access to the user's contacts has been a feature of native apps since (almost) the dawn of time.
+Access to the user's contacts on a mobile device has been a feature of native apps since (almost) the dawn of time.
 It's one of the most common feature requests I hear from web developers, and is often the key reason they build a native app.